bjmcnabb/DMS_Climatology/NESAP/readme.md

 - changes the correlation tick values/locations.
 - changes the reference point to a gold star and increases it's size.

 Relevant publication: McNabb & Tortell.
-Improved Prediction of Dimethyl Sulfide (DMS) Distributions in the NE Subarctic Pacific using Machine Learning Algorithms. *Biogeosciences, in review*.
+Improved Prediction of Dimethyl Sulfide (DMS) Distributions in the NE Subarctic Pacific using Machine Learning Algorithms. *Biogeosciences (in review)*.